Seriously: This Hair Product Is My Secret to Bump-Free Arms

 Keep reading to see four different methods to smooth out those bumps once and for all.

-This is my favorite method, and not just because it works the best of anything I’ve ever tried—I also discovered its effectiveness completely by accident.
-During a freezing winter day last year, I realized I was out of body oil, so I dumped a few glugs of my classic Moroccanoil Hair Treatment ($40) into the bath.
-I kid you not, when I got out of the water, I did not recognize my skin—it was that shiny and smooth, and I felt like Gisele Bündchen (ish) for a solid week before I needed another fix.
-I’ve found that for some reason, it works best in the bath, but applying it directly to skin also works.
-My KP gets considerably worse in the dry winter air, so this is my go-to remedy during the colder months.
-(I go for the thriftier options—listed ahead—when the bumps are slightly less noticeable.)
+This is my favorite method and not just because it works the best of anything I’ve ever tried—I also discovered its effectiveness completely by accident.
+During a freezing winter day last year, I realized I was out of body oil, so I dumped a few glugs of my classic Moroccanoil Hair Treatment ($44) into the bath.
+I kid you not, when I got out of the water, I did not recognize my skin—it was that shiny and smooth, and I felt like Gisele Bündchen (sort of) for a solid week before I needed another fix.
+The reason is likely the high concentration of quality argan oil, which has been shown to effectively hydrate the skin and, most significantly, regulate sebum production—thus stopping that follicle-clogging action at the source.

-True story: This is the DIY remedy that inspired me to chug forward in my bump-reducing journey, because it was the first thing that ever worked for me.
+True story: This is the DIY remedy that inspired me to chug forward in my bump-reducing journey because it was the first thing that ever worked for me.
 Because of their antimicrobial and anti-inflammatory qualities, both of these natural ingredients work to tone and soothe skin in the same way that they work on the face.
 Try them together (a 1:1 ratio works fine) or apart—I usually slather on the mixture in the shower, let it sit on my skin for a few minutes as the steam helps it do its work, and rinse.
 If I’m still feeling a little rough, I’ll moisturize with more coconut oil after toweling off.

 Do you suffer from KP?
 What’s your best tip for getting rid of bumpy skin?
 Tell us in the comments below!